WEATHERDAY live @ Namenlos Bonn

 It’s a bustling record with disparate songs each vying for space like wasps in a swarm.
 It can inspire caution and chaos, but there’s wonder, purpose, and a certain familiarity there, too.
 Weatherday has extended the knotted, thrashing maximalism of Come in by doubling down with the uncompromised, no-stone-unturned nature of Hornet Disaster.
 Where Come in was the product of an artist searching for their voice, Hornet Disaster represents the joyful abandon that comes from having found it.

-Analog Nostalgia Booking
+Analog Nostalgia Booking & Medien

-Pariser Str 50
+Pariser Str.
+50

 53117 Bonn